Corliss steam engine: Corliss valve gear

 The inlet valves are pulled open with an eccentric-driven pawl; when the pawl trips, the rapid closure is damped using a dashpot.
 In many engines, the same dashpot acts as a vacuum spring to pull the valves closed, but Corliss's early engines were slow enough that it was the weight of the dashpot piston and rod that closed the valve.

 The speed of a Corliss engine is controlled by varying the cutoff of steam during each power stroke, while leaving the throttle wide open at all times.
 To accomplish this, the centrifugal governor is linked to a pair of cams, one for each admission valve.
 These cams determine the point during the piston stroke that the pawl will release, allowing that valve to close.

 As with all steam engines where the cutoff can be regulated, the virtue of doing so lies in the fact that most of the power stroke is powered by the expansion of steam in the cylinder after the admission valve has closed.
 This comes far closer to the ideal Carnot cycle than is possible with an engine where the admission valve is open for the length of the power stroke and speed is regulated by a throttle valve.
-This efficiency gain depends on the duration of the admission of steam.
-A Corliss engine running at the maximum power output of a conventional engine with the same cylinder diameter and stroke (when no throttle is applied) must have the same valve timing and their thermodynamic properties are the same.

 The Corliss valve gearing allowed more uniform speed and better response to load changes, making it suitable for applications like rolling mills and spinning, and greatly expanding its use in manufacturing.